osu-tournament-rating/otr-wiki/api/development/setup/en.md

 #### Osu

+In order to use any osu!
+API features, you will need to create an [osu!](https://osu.ppy.sh/) account.
+You may manage your osu!
+API clients on your [account settings page](https://osu.ppy.sh/home/account/edit#oauth).

-Currently the configuration requires both an osu!
-API v1 key and v2 OAuth2 credentials, however the use of the v1 API will be phased out very soon.
-When creating the OAuth2 client, the redirect URL is optional.
-If testing alongside `otr-web`, set the redirect URL to `http://localhost:3000/auth`.
+Currently, the configuration requires both an osu!
+API v1 key and v2 OAuth credentials, however the use of the v1 API will be phased out very soon.
+When creating the OAuth2 client on osu!'s website, the redirect URL is optional.
+If testing with `otr-web`, set the redirect URL to `http://localhost:3000/auth`.

 #### Jwt